Somerset and Dorset Folk Events Diary

 Who are you?

 Steve Cunio.
 I live in Montacute, near Yeovil.
-My primary 'folk' interests are morris and calling for barn dances, although I enjoy concerts, sessions, workshops and so on as well (most of the stuff covered by the list, in fact)
+My primary 'folk' interests are morris and calling for barn dances, although I enjoy concerts, sessions, workshops and so on as well (most of the stuff covered by the list, in fact).
+As well as the personal site, I can be found on Twitter, Facebook and LinkedIn.

 Top of page